Obrelix/AlarmClock/README.md

 Adding more than 1 video player

 #Notes
-It is necessary VLC player in order to play music and Videos
+It is needed VLC player in order to play music and Videos

 ![alt tag](https://raw.githubusercontent.com/Obrelix/AlarmClock/master/Images/Main4.PNG)